marios-r/TalentLMS-Additional-JavaScript/README.md

 ### Additional Filters
 ___
 Adds some additional options in the filter dropdown under datatables.
 In essence when selecting one of the additional filters, the current datatable is being destroyed and a new client-side datatable is being created with the filtered data.
 * searchByUserType.js: Filter users by User-Type in the main users list.
+This works only on the list-view. **Not** on the grid-view.

 ___
 *Enjoy fellow admins!*